Polio and Post-Polio Syndrome

 What is post-polio syndrome?

-Post-polio syndrome is a condition that affects some people who have had polio, characterized by muscle weakness and fatigue.
+Post-polio syndrome is a condition that affects some people who have had polio, characterized by muscle weakness, fatigue, and pain.

 How common is post-polio syndrome?